mikeshimura/mike_launcher/README.md

 For example your application is godesktop.

-$godesktop.ini and godesktop.exe for windows or godesktop for Mac.
+$javadesktop.ini andjavadesktop.exe for windows or javadesktop for Mac.

 Zip and other program data are stored in Amazon S3.

-At initial startup zip file is downloaded and unzipped, and then all files these may change will be downloaded.
+At initial startup, zip file is downloaded and unzipped, and then all files these may change will be downloaded.

 After that, godesktop.exe or godesktop execute command which stored in $godesktop.ini.